Street-Philosopher/Gen-1-Escape-Plan/README.md

 **Important**: before executing the program, you should enter a pokémon centre.
 It doesn't _have_ to be a pokémon centre, as long as the top-left tile of your screen is at co-ordinates 0-0 and there are no moving tiles on screen, but entering a building is the easiest way of achieving this.

 After executing the program, exit any menus you may be in: your GameBoy screen will show a code.
-If you want to continue the process in a later moment you'll have to take a picture; if you do, make sure that **EACH INDIVIDUAL** pixel of the GameBoy screen are perfectly visible and distinct, otherwise you will _not_ be able to decode it from the picture.
+If you want to continue the process in a later moment you'll have to take a picture; if you do, make sure that _each individual_ pixel of the GameBoy screen are perfectly visible and distinct, otherwise you will _not_ be able to decode it from the picture.

 After that, the code will have to be read for its data to be decripted.
 I'm working on a way to do this automatically, but currently there isn't one yet.
 If you want to read it manually, follow these instructions exactly:
 1) The code has black and dark pixels: you should read the code by squares, 8 pixels by 8 pixels